 The Camden County RECOVERS Rental Assistance Program, which draws $31 million from funding provided by the U.S. Department of Treasury, is aimed at supporting low income renters at risk of losing their homes or facing an eviction threat due to lost employment or income caused by the COVID-19 pandemic.

-The Camden County Rental Assistance Program now makes available up to 12 months of back rent (capped at the Fair Market Rent) and utilities.
+The Camden County Rental Assistance Program now makes available up to 18 months of back rent and utilities.
 While tenants will apply to take part in the program, payments will be made directly to landlords and utility companies.

 Please review guidelines below.

 Starting in December:

 - Camden County can pay up to 3 months prospective rent as long as it doesn’t exceed the 18 total months.